YOU'RE ALL SET!

 Glacier National Park, Montana (Hotel Prices & Photos)

-This vast natural wonderland in the northwestern region of Montana bordering Alberta and British Columbia, is considered to be the “Crown of the Continent Ecosystem,” with over 16,000 square miles of pristine wilderness.
-A nature lover’s paradise, a wide array of wildlife species can be found here, including rare and endangered animals, like grizzly bears and the Canadian lynx as well as mountain goats and bighorn sheep.
+Glacier National Park is a vast natural wonderland in the northwestern region of Montana bordering Alberta and British Columbia, and is considered to be the “Crown of the Continent Ecosystem” with over 16,000 square miles of pristine wilderness.
+A nature lover’s paradise with a wide array of outdoor adventures on offer, you’ll find unique wildlife species, including rare and endangered animals, such as grizzly bears and the Canadian lynx as well as mountain goats and bighorn sheep.
 For an up close and personal experience, get out on the hundreds of miles of hiking trails and explore it on foot.
 If you’re short on time, and even if you aren’t, a scenic drive on the world famous 50-mile highway known as Going to the Sun Road offers the chance to see many of the park’s most spectacular highlights, bisecting the park east and west, spanning its width and crossing the Continental Divide at Logan Pass.

 Virginia City (Hotel Prices & Photos)